 Item # Item contents Chapter/Exhibit Page Participation), (Section 6 Termination of Employment) and (Section 14 Amendment or Termination of the Plan) 5.1.5 Possibility to reduce subscriptions and the manner for refunding excess amount paid by applicants.
-Part II - Section B 36 (2.4 Discontinuance of Participation of Participants) 34 (1.2 Shares Offered Under the ESPP) and 5.1.6 Minimum and/or maximum amount of application.
-Part II - Section B 35 - 36 (2.2 Participation of Eligible Employees) Exhibit I (Section 5 Participation) 5.1.7 Period during which an application may be withdrawn.
-Part II - Section B 36 (2.4 Discontinuance of Participation of Participants) 36 (2.3 Payroll Deductions) and 5.1.8 Method and time limits for paying up the securities and for delivery of the securities. and Sa 36 (III.
+Part II - Section B 34 (2.4 Discontinuance of Participation of Participants) Shares Offe Under the ES and 32 - 33 (1.2 Shares Offered Under the ESPP) and 5.1.6 Minimum and/or maximum amount of application.
+Part II - Section B 34 (2.2 Participation of Eligible Employees) Exhibit I (Section 5 Participation) 5.1.7 Period during which an application may be withdrawn.
+Part II - Section B 34 (2.4 Discontinuance of Participation of Participants) (2.3 Payroll Deductions) and 5.1.8 Method and time limits for paying up the securities and for delivery of the securities. an Par Exhibit I 35 (III.
 Delivery and Sale of the Shares) and for delivery of the securities.
-Exhibit I (Section 5 Participation) and (Section 9 Purchase of Stock) 5.3 Pricing 5.3.1.
+(Section 5 Participation) and (Section 9 Purchase of Stock) 5.3 Pricing 5.3.1.
 An indication of the price at which the securities will be offered.
-Part II - Section B 35 (1.4 Purchase Price)
+Part II - Section B 33 (1.4 Purchase Price)

 Item # Item contents Chapter/Exhibit Page Exhibit I (Section 8 Offering) 5.3.2.
 Process for the disclosure of the offer price.
-Part II - Section B 35 (1.4 Purchase Price) and 37 (4.3 Form of Securities, Name and Address of the Entity in Charge of Keeping the Records) Exhibit I (Section 2(v) Definitions) and (Section 9 Purchase of Stock) 5.3.3.
+Part II - Section B 33 (1.4 Purchase Price) and 35 - 36 (4.3 Form of Securities, Name and Address of the Entity in Charge of Keeping the Records) Exhibit I (Section 2(v) Definitions) and (Section 9 Purchase of Stock) 5.3.3.
 If the issuer's equity holders have pre-emptive purchase rights and this right is restricted or withdrawn.
-Part II - Section B 39 (No Preemptive, Redemptive or Conversions Provisions) 5.3.4 Where there is or could be a material disparity between the public offer price and the effective cash cost to members of the administrative, management or supervisory bodies or senior management, or affiliated persons, of securities acquired by them in transactions during the past year.
+Part II - Section B 38 (No Preemptive, Redemptive or Conversions Provisions) 5.3.4 Where there is or could be a material disparity between the public offer price and the effective cash cost to members of the administrative, management or supervisory bodies or senior management, or affiliated persons, of securities acquired by them in transactions during the past year.
 Not applicable Not applicable 5.4.
 Placing and Underwriting 5.4.2 Name and address of any paying agents and depository agents in each country.
-Part II - Section B 37 (4.3 Form of Securities, Name and Address of the Entity in Charge of Keeping the Records) 6.
+Part II - Section B 35 - 36 (4.3 Form of Securities, Name and Address of the Entity in Charge of Keeping the Records) 6.
 Admission to Trading and Dealing Arrangements 6.1 Whether the securities offered are or will be the object of an application for admission to trading.
-Part II - Section B 37 (4.1 Type and Class of the Securities being Offered, Including the Security Identification
+Part II - Section B 35 (4.1 Type and Class of the Securities being Offered, Including the Security Identification